Oladipin/yoga-club/README.md

   - From the source dropdown, select deploy from branch
   - And select main from the branch dropdown and save

-  The live link maybe found here - [Yoga For Women](https://oladipin.github.io/yoga-for-women)
+  The live link can be found here - [Yoga For Women](https://oladipin.github.io/yoga-for-women)

 ### Credits